 - Organic farming helps to prevent environmental degradation and can be used to regenerate degraded areas

-- Organic manures produce an optimal condition in the soil for high yields and good quality of crops.
+- Organic manures produce an ideal condition in the soil for high yields and good quality of crops.

-- They reduce the need for purchased inputs.
+- They cut the need for purchased inputs.

 - They improve the soil chemical properties such as supply and retention of soil nutrients and promote favourable chemical reactions.